Peter’s last cholesterol test results revealed what every male his age fears.

 It is well documented that:

-inflammation in our bodies increases in proportion to our intake of sugar, processed carbohydrate, starch etc.
+inflammation in our bodies increases in proportion to our intake of sugar and processed carbohydrates.

-So as inflammation increases, LDL levels also increase in response to the body’s need for couriers to deliver the means to heal these areas.
+As inflammation increases, LDL levels also increase.
+This is in response to the body’s need for couriers to deliver the means to heal these areas.
 Duh!